 She was holding Dorien’s phone.
 It must have fallen out of his pocket, and being that he’d yet to return for it, it was safe to say that he didn’t notice it was missing.
 Or he just didn’t care yet.

 Reflexive thought considered giving it back, but investigative realization overrode it with the understanding that she now had a trove of evidence sitting in her palm.
 Her fingers slipped into a fugue state, tapping the screen to bring up the pin pad.
 Starting with the most obvious, she attempted to punch in his birthday (she was ashamed to admit she’d memorized it).
 When that failed, she tried hers.
 Another failure.
-Cycling through the rest of the common pin patterns proved just as fruitless and soon resulted in the device locking itself for 60 seconds.
+Cycling through the rest of the common pin patterns proved just as fruitless and resulted in the device locking itself for 60 seconds.

 “Dammit,” she muttered.

-The Cinq-Mars malison for poor timing reared its infuriating little head, with Dorien’s boisterous laughter striking her even over the din of chatter.
+The Cinq-Mars malison for poor timing reared its infuriating little head, with Dorien’s boisterous laughter striking her even over the lively din.
 In a split second decision, she powered the phone off and slipped it into her purse alongside RotomPhone.
 There was no time to sit in any regret; just enough to settle into a natural slouch and sip some more of her sewage tea.
 The noise around her did a fantastic job at eclipsing the sound of her blood pulsing in her ears, and the muted lighting helped mask the way she anxiously dug the toes of her boots into the marble tile.

 What the fuck did I just do?